-9% of waste in 2015/16 was transported to landfill by rail from the Hendon waste transfer station.
-Since April 2014 approximately 50,000 tonnes per annum of residual material from the Hendon waste transfer station has been transferred by road to the Edmonton EcoPark for energy recovery, resulting in a decrease in tonnages transported by rail from the site.
+10% of waste in 2017/18 was transported to landfill by rail from the Hendon waste transfer station.
+Since April 2014 an average of approximately 45,000 tonnes per annum of residual material from the Hendon waste transfer station has been transferred by road to the Edmonton EcoPark for energy recovery, resulting in a decrease in tonnages transported by rail from the site.
+In 2017/18 this figure was 33,041 tonnes.